privacybydesign/irma-documentation/yivi-docs/blog/2026-08-05-yivi-app-update-2026-07/index.md

 Scanning a desktop QR code with the phone's own camera app is again recognised as a second-device session; it had begun running the same-device return flow, which tries to send you onward on the phone while the real session waits on the laptop.

 More importantly, on a second-device session the app no longer opens the relying party's return URL in a browser on the phone.
 That URL belongs to the browser session on the other device, which honours it there.
 Opening it on the phone started a second, unrelated browser session with the relying party — an interaction the person never asked for, and a request carrying the phone's address and browser to a party with no reason to receive one.
 The app now confirms success locally instead.
 A `tel:` return URL is the deliberate exception and still opens the dialer.

-## Encryption at rest, put right

-Yivi 8.0 introduced a second credential store next to the classic IRMA one: the EUDI database, holding SD-JWT VC credentials received over OpenID4VCI along with holder binding keys, private keys and logs.
-It is meant to be encrypted at rest with SQLCipher.

-From `irmago` 1.0.0 onward it was being opened without its AES key, so it was written in plaintext despite the documented encryption.
-This was fixed in `irmago` **1.1.1**, which ships in Yivi app **8.1.1**.
-On the first launch after updating, an existing plaintext database is re-encrypted in place, atomically and without data loss; already-encrypted databases are left alone.
-Storage regression tests now cover both cases.

-The scope, stated plainly: the affected file is the EUDI database as written by app versions 8.0.0 and 8.1.0.
-The classic IRMA credential store is a different database and was not affected.
-If you are still on 8.0.0 or 8.1.0, updating performs the migration for you.

 ## Fewer sessions that stall, and harder-to-abuse SMS verification